team-gt-ucd/course-dragon/README.md

-# mako-advisor
+# course-dragon

-Mako Advisor is a MERN REST app.
+CourseDragon is a MERN REST app.
 To start it, it is broken into 3 Parts:

 - Frontend (React)
 - Backend (Node/Express)